petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-okta-using-openid-connect.md

 ## Conclusion

 Congratulations!
 You have successfully completed this Solution Tutorial.
-By now, you should be able to run Okta and authenticate users through it.

 ## Tips and Troubleshooting